 Do I need to register my ATV with DVLA?

 If you plan on taking your quad or ATV on public roads it will need to be taxed, have an MOT, front and rear number plates, and it must be registered with the DVLA to get a registration number.
 You'll also need insurance and lights if you want to use it after dark.

 If, however, you aren't planning on taking it on public roads, then there is no legal obligation to register it with DVLA.
-Theft is an issue with quad bikes and it is a good idea to register any quad or ATV with the "off-road register", which improves the chances of it being returned should it get stolen.
+Theft is an issue with quad bikes and it is a good idea to register any ATV with the "off-road register", which improves the chances of it being returned should it get stolen.